cea-hpc/modules/doc/source/module.rst

  If **MODULES_COLLECTION_TARGET** is set, a suffix equivalent to the value of this variable will be appended to the *collection* file name.

- By default, if loaded modulefile corresponds to the default module version, the bare module name is recorded.
+ By default, if loaded modulefile corresponds to the explicitly defined default module version, the bare module name is recorded.
+If **config** option *implicit_default* is enabled, the bare module name is also recorded for the implicit default module version.
 If **MODULES_COLLECTION_PIN_VERSION** is set to **1**, module version is always recorded even if it is the default version.

  No *collection* is recorded and an error is returned if the loaded *modulefiles* have unsatisfied constraint corresponding to the **prereq**